THE NATIONAL ENDOWMENT FOR THE ARTS

 The Art and Craft of Poetry by Michael J. Bugeja

 Word of Mouth: Poems Featured on NPR's All Things Considered edited by Catherine Bowman

 Russell Simmons Def Jam on Broadway and More edited by Danny Simmons

 Listen Up: Spoken Word Poetry edited by Zoe Anglesey

 The spoken word revolution: slam, hip hop and the poetry of a new generation edited by Mark Eleveld

 Participants are asked to commit a line or two from a poem to memory and prepare to recite it for critique during the workshop.
 Volunteers may memorize longer pieces, and if time permits, perform for the entire group.

 Books Recommended by Dionne Custer, POL Workshop Leader:

-WORKSHOP FOR STUDENT CHAMPIONS:
+WORKSHOPS FOR STUDENT CHAMPIONS:

 Teachers Praise Ohio's Poetry Out Loud